 By Jay Rogers

-Do these kings grow up as “horns” one at a time, or do they appear all at once?
+Do these kings grow up as “horns” at one time and appear all at once?

 A popular method of interpreting the “ten horns” is in an alliance of ten kingdoms who rule together “in one hour” (cf. Revelation 17:12) rather than as ten separate rulers of the same kingdom who succeed one another.
 However, there is a chronological succession if we compare Daniel 7 to Revelation 17:10 – “And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he cometh, he must continue a short space.”
 Therefore, a better question to ask would be as follows.

-The five Roman Emperors were Julius, Augustus, Tiberius, Caligula and Claudius who each fell before Nero.
+The five Roman emperors who “are fallen” are Julius, Augustus, Tiberius, Caligula and Claudius who each fell before Nero.

-The seventh is Galba who reigned only seven months.
+The seventh is Galba who reigned only six months.
 “He must continue a short space.”